6 Natural & Effective Tips For a ‘Stalled’ Labor

 Unless you are birthing at home, moving to a new space brings some difference.
-Consider lowering the lights or using stringed holiday lights for a softer light, play music to facilitate relaxation and to block sounds from outside of your room, adjust the thermostat for your comfort, employ tools to make the space feel more natural such as a birth ball, aromatherapy or other special comfort items, and remember you can request privacy.
+Consider lowering the lights or using stringed holiday lights for a softer light, play music to facilitate relaxation and block sounds from outside of your room, adjust the thermostat for your comfort, employ tools to make space feel more natural such as a TENS unit, birth ball, aromatherapy, or other special comfort items, and remember you can request privacy.

-By binding the belly with a rebozo or sheet you can encourage the abdominal muscles to engage which can facilitate the baby lining up and finding their way out.
-Belly Binding is a good option for most women in most labors and is frequently a top go-to trick for me as a doula.
+By binding the belly with a belly binder or rebozo you can encourage the abdominal muscles to engage which can facilitate the baby lining up and finding their way out.
+Belly Binding is a good option for all pregnant women and will facilitate better quicker labor.
+It is frequently a top go-to trick for me as a doula.

-Her emotions and beliefs may change in labor as well, requiring fluidity by her support team.
+Your emotions and beliefs may change in labor as well, requiring fluidity from your support team.
 However, exploring everyone’s thoughts and feelings before labor is always a good idea.
 Good communication can facilitate an easier birth and recovery for everyone.
 Sometimes professional help is ideal.
 It’s important to know that psychologists have the option of doing postdoctoral work in perinatal mood disorders as it is not covered in traditional schooling.
 So, search them out.

 Increase natural oxytocin

 Nipple stimulation produces oxytocin and brings contractions closer together.
 Several options are available including self-massage, partner massage, and oral stimulation by partner or breast pumps.
 Stimulate the breasts as if a baby was nursing and then stop once a contraction builds.
 Give yourself a 3-60 second break and start again.
 Once labor is well established again, stop the stimulation.